polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

 The slot returns the result of the specified HTTP DELETE invocation, including the HTTP headers returned from the endpoint, and status code, in addition to the response object itself.

+## SSE or Server-Side Events

+All slots also supports SSE by adding an **[.sse]** lambda object, which will be invoked once for each event published by the server.
+Your lambda object will be invoked with a **[message]** argument containing the raw message published by the server.
+You are responsible to convert the message to the correct type, since it's passed in as a UTF8 encoded raw string.

 ## Project website for magic.lambda.http

 The source code for this repository can be found at [github.com/polterguy/magic.lambda.http](https://github.com/polterguy/magic.lambda.http), and you can provide feedback, provide bug reports, etc at the same place.